ElectricR/Encapsul8/README.md

 Encapsul8 provides four public functions to work with undo/redo:
 * `encapsul8-undo` performs an undo if the current `history_id` is the result of an Encapsul8 operation.
 Fails otherwise.
 * `encapsul8-redo` performs a redo if the next `history_id` is the result of an Encapsul8 operation.
 Fails otherwise.
-* Two wrappers that perform undo/redo and restore selections when possible.
+* Two wrappers that combine conventional undo/redo with `encapsul8-undo`/`encapsul8-redo`.
 These are mapped automatically if you load the default configuration.

 ## Configuration